ODM2/ODM2/doc/ODM2Docs/bp_preparingsiteinformation.md

 Example:

 >I operate a water quality observations network, that I’ll call UTdata.
-Within this network, I have two sensors on the Colorado River at different locations.I would NOT give both of these sites a SiteCode of “UTSite”.
+Within this network, I have two sensors on the Colorado River at different locations.
+I would NOT give both of these sites a SiteCode of “UTSite”.
 Instead, I might call one “UTSite1” and the other “UTSite2”.

 >Typically, each instance of an ODM2 database represents a single observation network.
 It’s OK for sites in different ODM2 databases to have the same SiteCode.
 These sites are differentiated by the observations network to which they belong.